fengxia41103/myblog/content/workspace/stock/valuation.md

-Title: Details of a Stock
+Title: Valuation of a Stock
 Date: 2021-03-03 10:16
 Tags: dev
-Slug: stock detail
+Slug: stock valuation
 Author: Feng Xia

 Detail of a stock is the primary research tool where you get